Position fixed income portfolios for yield and ballast through market turbulence and economic uncertainty.

 Muni Market Technicals and Relative Value

 Within municipal bonds, current technical factors look supportive as investor demand remains strong against a backdrop of rising supply.
-Year-to-date issuance is up around 30%, while robust appetite for munis has largely kept pace.
+According to SIFMA, year-over-year issuance has grown around 12%, and trading is up 23%, while a robust appetite for munis has largely kept pace.
+New issuance in 2024 was the highest level in the last 10 years.

 Fundamentally, the municipal market’s diversified issuer base and lagging reaction to economic weakness help insulate against credit problems.
 For example, even as mortgage, credit card, and car loan delinquencies rise, municipalities provide essential services, where revenues tend to suffer later than those of households and corporations.
 Unemployment trends do bear monitoring for their impact on state and local budgets.
 But overall, munis are generally among the last to feel broad economic pains.